 Your decision should be based on a few different factors; college application deadlines and score goals are the most important.
 In general, try and go for the earlier dates to reduce stress!

-NOTE: Many schools have become test optional for the 2020/2021 application year as a result of the coronavirus.
+NOTE: Many schools have become temporarily test optional as a result of the coronavirus.
 This means that you don't need to submit test scores to them.
 However, if you still choose to submit test scores, you'll need to submit them by the required deadline, or they won't be considered.

 Choosing the Best Test Date for Your College Applications